 The Council expects, in addition to its normal transportation planning, to continue to administer contracts for environmental and community impacts, totaling \$3 million, on the I-49 corridor between I-20 and I-220.
-The Council also anticipates for the next fiscal year continued funding in the administration of the environmental study for the LA 3132 Inner Loop Extension, continued work on environmental study of the I-49 Inner City Connector, and additional work under a new Pictometry project.
+The Council also anticipates for the next fiscal year continued funding in the administration of the environmental study for the LA 3132 Inner Loop Extension, continued work on environmental study of the I-49 Inner City Connector, and additional work under the Pictometry project.
 The Council will continue to develop the Transportation Improvement Plan and also will coordinate with the Louisiana Department of Transportation and Development and SporTran on the establishment of Transportation Performance Measures for the area as required by the Infrastructure Investment and Jobs Act.

 The Council and the Coordinating and Development Corporation executed an agreement in December 2020 to merge CDC into the Council.
-However, no specific time for completion of the merger has been determined.
+The Council withdrew from this agreement during 2023.